Celestialme/Nixos-Gui/README.md

 downloads and rebuild has progress bar indicator.

-# Installation create default.nix from code below and run nix-build.
+# Installation: create default.nix from code below and run nix-build.

 nix-build --expr 'with import \<nixpkgs> {}; callPackage ./default.nix {}'